[1] Heterogeneity in Corporate Debt Structures and the Transmission of Monetary Policy [link]

 with Fédéric Holm-Hadulla.

 Abstract.
 We study how shocks to corporate leverage alter the macroeconomic transmission of monetary policy.
-We identify leverage shocks as idiosyncratic firm-level disturbances that are aggregated up to a size-weighted country-level average so as to generate a Granular Instrumental Variable (Gabaix and Koijen, 2020).
-Interacting this instrumental variable with high-frequency identified monetary policy shocks, we find that transmission to the price level strengthens in the presence of leverage shocks, whereas the real effects of monetary policy are unaffected.
-We show that this disconnect can be rationalized with an internal devaluation channel.
-Economies hit by an adverse leverage shock exhibit a stronger monetary policy-induced contraction in domestic demand.
-This is however counteracted by a weaker contraction in exports, facilitated by improved price competitiveness.
+We identify leverage shocks as idiosyncratic firm-level disturbances that are aggregated up to a size-weighted country-level average to generate a Granular Instrumental Variable (Gabaix and Koijen, 2024).
+Interacting this instrumental variable with high-frequency identified monetary policy shocks, we find that transmission to the price level strengthens in the presence of leverage shocks, while the real effects of monetary policy are unaffected.
+A price-competitiveness channel rationalizes this disconnect.
+Economies where leverage increases exhibit a stronger monetary policy-induced contraction in domestic demand.
+This, however, is counteracted by a weaker drop in exports, supported by a relative decline in unit labor costs and unit profits, which in turn weighs on prices.

 [1] The Impact of Exchange Rates on German Exports – Simulations with Error Correction Models [link]